Galejoja/HQ-plant-genome/README.md

 ## Citing this tool
 If you use HQ-plant-genome for the visualization of genome quality metrics, please cite:

-  - Alejo-Jacuinde, G, Albert, VA, Herrera-Estrella, L. **2026** Beyond Assembly: Standardizing Plant Genome Quality in the Age of Long Reads
+  - Alejo-Jacuinde, G, Albert, VA, Herrera-Estrella, L. **2026** Beyond Assembly: Standardizing Plant Genome Quality in the Age of Long Reads.
+(Submitted)